-- persons required to recognize income with respect to our ADSs or shares as a result of such income being recognized on an applicable financial statement; or - persons that held, directly, indirectly or by attribution, ADSs or shares or other ownership interests in us prior to our initial public offering.
+• persons required to recognize income with respect to our ADSs or shares as a result of such income being recognized on an applicable financial statement; or

 In addition, the discussion below does not describe any tax consequences arising out of the Medicare tax on certain "net investment income," the alternative minimum tax or any U.S. federal non-income tax laws (including the U.S. federal estate and gift tax laws), or any state, local or non-U.S. tax considerations.